alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 // Assign generator to a variable const message = myGenerator()

-// Call the generator and log the message (first start) console.log(message.next())
-// Call the generator and log the message (second start) console.log(message.next())
+// Call the generator and log the message (the first start) console.log(message.next())

-// Output from the first start:
+// Output:
 // { value: 'Message from myGenerator.', done: false }

-// Output from the second start:
+// Call the generator and log the message (the second start) console.log(message.next())
+// Output:
 // { value: undefined, done: true }

-// Generator with no yield
-function *myGenerator() { }
+// Create generator with no yield function *myGenerator() { }

 // Assign generator to a variable